This post may contain affiliate sales links. Please read my disclosure policy.

 Make the Batter

-In a large bowl, whisk flour, cocoa powder, baking powder, baking soda and salt together to combine.
+In a large mixing bowl, whisk dry ingredients – all purpose flour, cocoa powder, baking powder, baking soda and salt together to combine.
 Set aside.
 In a liquid measuring cup, stir buttermilk, vanilla and instant coffee granules (if using) together.
 Set aside.

 Alternate adding in flour mixture with milk mixture, being sure to start and end with flour.
-Scrape the sides and mix again to ensure a smooth batter.
+Scrape the sides of the bowl and mix again to ensure a smooth batter.

 Bake and Cool

-Using an ice cream scoop, fill tins 1/2-2/3rds of the way full with batter.
+Using an ice cream scoop, fill tins 1/2-2/3 of the way full with batter.

-Bake in the lower 2/3rds of the oven.
+Bake in the lower two thirds of the oven.
 Cupcakes will be done when a toothpick comes out clean or mostly clean with a few moist crumbs.
-Cool a couple of minutes in pans before trying to remove and transfer to cooling racks.
+Cool a couple of minutes in pans before trying to remove and transfer to a wire rack.
 Cool completely before frosting.

-While in the recipe card I have a simple chocolate buttercream recipe listed, feel free to use a regular vanilla buttercream, cream cheese frosting, or try something different like my Reese’s Peanut Butter Cup Frosting (yes, its a thing!)
+While in the full recipe card I have a simple chocolate buttercream recipe listed, feel free to use a regular vanilla buttercream, cream cheese frosting, or try something different like my Reese’s Peanut Butter Cup Frosting (yes, it’s a thing!).
 Or maybe even my new Whipped Chocolate Ganache Frosting!

 Keep in mind that you use less frosting if you just spread it on using a knife and you will use more if you pipe it on.
-I just did a thin-ish layer per cupcake and added chocolate shavings over top as a garnish.
+For best results, just do a thin layer per cupcake and added chocolate shavings over top as a garnish.
 Totally optional, but makes a delicious statement.
 Of course, sprinkles work, too!

 Check out all of my other cupcake recipes while you’re at it!